Group-10-Studios/Mission-Control/README.md

 This software can be used as mission control for rocket launches based on the hardware developed by teams 1-6.

 ## Usage - Compile

-To execute our code you can clone our repo and run the following commands:
+After cloning our repo you can run the following commands using maven on our project:

 - `mvn clean javafx:run` > This will run our mission control UI.
 This will allow you to run simulations, and use our software.
 - `mvn clean test` > This will run our test suite on your system.